HybridBrothers/Hunting-Queries-Detection-Rules/Entra ID/DetectSuspiciousNcryptUsageByWithSuspiciousRdpSession copy.md

 | T1021.001 | Remote Services: Remote Desktop Protocol | https://attack.mitre.org/techniques/T1021/001/ |

 #### Description
-This detection rule uses a WDAC audit policy to ingest missing DeviceImageLoad events in MDE, and check for suspicious processes using the ncrypt.dll and devices performing RDP connection to unmanaged or non-TPM devices.
+This detection rule uses a WDAC audit policy to ingest missing DeviceImageLoad events in MDE, and check for suspicious processes using the ncrypt.dll and admin devices performing RDP connection to unmanaged or non-TPM devices.
 More information on the attack scenario this is detection is applicable for can be found in the references.

 #### Risk
 By using this detections, we can try to detect an attacker using the hellopoc.ps1 script in RoadTools to generate an assertion, and export the Windows Hello for Business keys using an RDP session.